arvigeus/AZ-204/Questions/Cache for Redis.md

 Answer Explanation: Cache-Aside pattern is ideal for scenarios where native read-through and write-through operations are not supported by the cache.
 It also allows for on-demand data loading, making it suitable for situations with fluctuating resource demand.

 ---

+Question: You are using Azure Cache for Redis to improve the performance of your web application.
+Which of the following would you store in Azure Cache for Redis?

+- [ ] HttpContext.Items
+- [ ] ViewState
+- [x] Session state
+- [ ] Application state
+- [ ] Query strings
+- [ ] Cookies

+Answer: Storing session state in Azure Cache for Redis is one of the common patterns / use cases.

+---